fa7ad/tad/doc/building.md

 $ yarn build
 ```

 The build process will handle all packages in the correct order.
-If you need to build a specific package, you can cd into its directory and run `yarn build`.
+If you need to build a specific package, you can run `yarn workspace <package-name> build`.

+## Running the Desktop app

 ## Trying the Desktop app